bitburner-official/bitburner-src/src/Documentation/doc/advanced/bitnode_recommendations.md

 Using the mechanic in other [BitNodes](../advanced/bitnodes.md) requires $150 billion so another source of starting wealth is still needed.
 Overall, this [BitNode](../advanced/bitnodes.md) is considered an advanced one even if there are no particular [BitNodes](../advanced/bitnodes.md) that should go before it.

-BN-7 used to
+BN-7 used to give access to the [Bladeburner API](https://github.com/bitburner-official/bitburner-src/blob/stable/markdown/bitburner.bladeburner.md), but now it doesn't.

-BN-9
+Because of that change this [BitNode](../advanced/bitnodes.md) is relatively low priority.

+BN-9 introduces the [Hacknet Server](../advanced/hacknetservers.md) mechanic.

 BN-11 doesn't have any new mechanics associated with it beyond a mild bonus to work income.
 The [Source-File](../advanced/sourcefiles.md) makes buying large numbers of [Augmentations](../basic/augmentations.md) cheaper but isn't worth going out of your way for.
 Overall, this [BitNode](../advanced/bitnodes.md) is very difficult for not much in return.

 BN-12 is BN-1, just a little bit harder each time you complete it.
+This requires a variety of strategies using different mechanics as the penalties grow.
-The reason this isn't an early recommendation is that the [Source-File](../advanced/sourcefiles.md) is relatively weak.
+The reason this isn't an early recommendation is that the [Source-File](../advanced/sourcefiles.md) is relatively weak for the increasing amount of effort required.